andrewhirzel/fantt/README.md

 # fantt
-Field Adio Notes Transcriber and Timestamper
+Field Audio Notes Transcriber and Timestamper

 Welcome to Field Audio Notes Transcriber and Timestamper v1.1.6 The purpose is to take pre-recorded audio notes and